rexscaria/openid/README.md

                                          authenticated session)
                                     Default is "x-has-session".

         f).
-EnableUI Icon         : Displays the favicon of the referring domain in the OpenID approval page if set.
+Enable UI Icon        : Displays the favicon of the referring domain in the OpenID approval page if set.